 - Choose the right size.
 For design, delivery, and display, we recommend email signature dimensions of 300-400 pixels wide and 70-100 pixels high.
 It's best to keep the size of all images in your signature less than 50kb.

 - Use hierarchy in the design.
 Think about how you read something on a page to figure out how to make the best email signature.
-Your signature’s design hierarchy should draw the reader’s attention to the most important details first by using scale, color, and font size.
+Your signature's design hierarchy should draw the reader's attention to the most essential details first by using scale, color, and font size.

 - Control your color palette.
 Color always draws attention, but it's vital to know where to stop.
 As we've mentioned, we recommend you stick to a few key colors that go well together.